2/28th Battalion (Australia): Middle East

 Throughout early 1942, the 2/28th served in a garrison role in Syria and Lebanon as part of the Allied occupation force that had been established in the French colonies in the aftermath of the short Syria–Lebanon campaign.
 This was interrupted in mid-1942, as German and Italian forces began advancing towards Egypt, and the 9th Division was hurriedly recalled to help check their progress.
+As a result, the 2/28th Battalion moved back to the Egypt-Libya border area.

+On the night of 26/27 July, during the First Battle of El Alamein, the battalion lost more than 80% of its personnel at the time.
+These losses were incurred when the 2/28th was tasked with occupying a forward position known to the Allies as "Ruin Ridge"; a hill with a ruined house, south of Sanyet el Miteiriya, Egypt.
+After taking the position, the 2/28th was cut off and surrounded by German infantry and armour.
+After it became clear that his force could not be relieved, Lt Col. Lew McCarter surrendered: 489 members of the 2/28th went into captivity, Another 55 were subsequently listed as killed in action at Ruin Ridge.
+105 personnel from the battalion had either withdrawn successfully, or had not been directly involved in the operation.
+They constituted a cadre upon which the battalion could be re-formed, after returning to Palestine.
+There the 2/28th was joined by volunteers from other battalions of the 9th Division, many of them reportedly also West Australians.

-As a result, the 2/28th Battalion moved back to the Western Desert, where it took part in the First Battle of El Alamein in July 1942.
-On 27 July, the battalion was tasked with capturing "Ruin Ridge".
-After taking the position in a night attack, the 2/28th was then cut off and surrounded by German infantry and armour.
-Suffering heavy casualties, the majority of the battalion – around 500 men – was forced to surrender.
-A small group, about 90 men, were not captured, and they were later used as a cadre upon which the battalion was re-formed in Palestine.
-In September, the 2/28th returned to the front line, and, on 23 October, it was committed to the Second Battle of El Alamein, conducting raids behind German lines before being moved into the main area of operations around a position dubbed the "Saucer" on 31 October.
+By the end of September, the 2/28th had returned to the front line, and, on 23 October, it was committed to the Second Battle of El Alamein, conducting raids behind German lines before being moved into the main area of operations around a position dubbed the "Saucer" on 31 October.
 They remained there until being withdrawn in December.